MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/energy/energy-security-governance-and-compliance.md

 ms.custom: think-tank
 ---

-# Governance disciplines for Azure high-performance computing (HPC)
+# Governance disciplines for Azure high-performance computing (HPC) - Energy

 Introduction paragraph.
 Disclose any required dependency on ESLZ design area or other ALZ design areas, with links to those supporting materials.